bobbicodes/tsweep/README.md

 # mine
 Text-based minesweeper written in Clojure.

+To play, just download the .jar file and type into your terminal:

+java -jar PATH/mine-0.1.0-SNAPSHOT-standalone.jar

+where PATH points to the folder it's in.

 ![](https://github.com/sdfwer124/Terminal-Sweeper/blob/master/mine1.png)

 This was a fun problem that turns out to be way more of a challenge than you might think.